bmh0013/Tip-Calculator/README.md

 # Tip Calculator & Bill Splitter

-Simple Mobile app for calculating tip amount and splitting the bill.
+Simple mobile app for calculating tip amount and splitting the bill.

 ## In Action